 Consensus [1] is an emergent property resulting from multiple interactions in a collection of agents where observation and imitation lead to social learning.
-It is a characteristic of a society that, through the repeated exchange between the individuals, has arrived to a major agreement on important issues.
+It is a characteristic of a society that, through the repeated exchange between individuals, has arrived at a major agreement on important issues.
 Social-influence models like those considered here are mostly based on positive influence, with individuals adapting their opinions to those prevalent among their neighbors.
 Attaining consensus thus seems a natural consequence of the collective action of agents.
 However, many factors may deter or delay such process, sometimes leading to polarization, with the population divided into two or more antagonistic positions.
-In this case, local consensus is possible as there is a tendency to minimize in-group dissent while global consensus is prevented because out-group differences intensify.
-Many models have studied these processes with either discrete or continuous opinions [1-3], attempting to both understand the underlying mechanisms and reproduce the experimental observations [4, 5].
-The Voter model (VM) [3, 6-8] has agents choosing from a discrete set of opinions (we here consider the binary case) and imitating, in each step, one of their neighbors irrespective of how different their opinions are.
+In this case, local consensus is possible, as there is a tendency to minimize in-group dissent while global consensus is prevented because out-group differences intensify.
+Many models have studied these processes with either discrete or continuous opinions [1-3], attempting to understand the underlying mechanisms and reproduce the experimental observations [4,5].
+The voter model (VM) [3,6-8] has agents choosing from a discrete set of opinions (we here consider the binary case) and imitating, in each step, one of their neighbors irrespective of how different their opinions are.
 Its dynamics is thus driven by interfacial fluctuations [9].
 This is different from some spin magnetic models where local consensus (domains of connected, parallel spins) grows because of the surface tension and the minimization of the interfaces [10].
-An example is the zero-temperature dynamics of the Ising model from a random initial state [10] (referred here as IM0).
-Before entering the regime where the movement of the interfaces between opposite spins is driven by curvature, these 2d systems are initially often brought close to the random percolation critical point [11-14].
-The geometric details of the first stable percolating cluster determine the asymptotic state of the system for zero temperature dynamics [15-17], whether fully-magnetized (consensus) or divided into parallel stripes of opposite spins, a segregated and polarized state where the horizontal and vertical symmetry is broken [15-20].
-Some of these results have been experimentally verified in the ordering kinetics of liquid crystals [21-23], whose dynamics with a non-conserved order parameter is believed to be in the corresponding Ising dynamical universality class [10, 22].
+An example is the zero-temperature dynamics of the Ising model from a random initial state [10] (referred to here as IM0).
+Before entering the regime where the movement of the interfaces between opposite spins is driven by curvature, these twodimensional (2D) systems are initially often brought close to the random percolation critical point [11-14].
+The geometric details of the first stable percolating cluster [15,16] determine the asymptotic state of the system for zero-temperature dynamics [17-19], whether fully magnetized (consensus) or divided into parallel stripes of opposite spins, a segregated and polarized state where the horizontal and vertical symmetry is broken [17-22].
+Some of these results have been experimentally verified in the ordering kinetics of liquid crystals [23-25], whose dynamics with a nonconserved order parameter is believed to be in the corresponding Ising dynamical universality class [10,24].
 Because of the emergent surface tension in the model considered here, the phenomenology of the curvature-driven systems will be relevant in the following sections.

 Although in the original VM the agents have no memory beyond the previous step, we are interested in extensions where the opinions have inertia and their switching probability evolves in time.
-Refs.
-[24-26], among others, considered inertia by changing the flipping probability as a function of the time elapsed since the last flip.
-It is also possible to add a latent period, after each flip, when the flipping probability remains low before eventually getting back to the usual voter behavior [27, 28].
-Another form of inertia includes different levels of confidence on a
+References [26-28], among others, considered inertia by changing the flipping probability as a function of the time elapsed since the last flip.
+It is also possible to add

-\Electronic address: luis.latoski@ufrgs.br
+^{}luis.latoski@ufrgs.br

-&lt;sup>†Electronic address: wgdantas@id.uff.br
+[†]wgdantas@id.uff.br

-&lt;sup>‡Electronic address: arenzon@if.ufrgs.br
+[‡]arenzon@if.ufrgs.br

-given opinion.
-Upon interaction with the opposite view, instead of a sudden change of opinion as in the VM, the agents may decrease its confidence [20, 29] or first become undecided, bearing an intermediate, neutral position [30-32].
+a latent period, after each flip, when the flipping probability remains low before eventually getting back to the usual voter behavior [29,30].
+Another form of inertia includes different levels of confidence in a given opinion.
+Upon interaction with the opposite view, instead of a sudden change of opinion as in the VM, the agents may decrease its confidence [22,31] or first become undecided, bearing an intermediate, neutral position [32-34].
 In many of these examples, although the microscopic dynamics was slowed down, there is a macroscopic acceleration and it is possible to reach the consensus faster than in the original VM.